-- D1 Deprived practices for the purposes of the Golden Hello are the 40% of practices in Scotland with the largest percentage of patients living in the 15% most deprived datazones. - D2 The practices at this link, subject to having a GMS contract, are eligible for deprivation Golden Hello payments. - D3 Remote and rural practices are those with a practice location which is defined as Remote Small Town, Very Remote Small Town, Remote Rural, or Very Remote Rural. - D4 The practices at this link are eligible for remote and rural Golden Hello payments.
+- D1 Deprived practices for the purposes of the Golden Hello are the 40% of practices in Scotland with the largest percentage of patients living in the 15% most deprived datazones. - D2 The practices in Table 13 Deprivation eligibility, subject to having a GMS contract, are eligible for deprivation Golden Hello payments.